-The Master of Science in Technology Management program develops leaders with skills, knowledge and vision to manage changing technologies.
+The Master of Science degree in Technology Management program develops leaders with skills, knowledge and vision to manage changing technologies.

 People who thrive amid chaos, think strategically and understand complexity are valuable assets in industries with rapidly changing technologies.
 The Master of Science degree in Technology Management program is designed to develop such leaders and support the continued professional development needs of leaders in technology-based industries.
 Graduates will be equipped to manage their organization's technical resources, lead technological change, and integrate technology into the strategic objectives of their firms.

 Why choose the Technology Management program?